AirGrid/docs/docs/publishers/faq.md

 **Yes**, whilst our solution does not extract user data off device, we still need permissions to access a individual's device and also for the algorithmic decision making process (segmentation).
 Our TCF ID is `782`.

+### What is the AirGrid ID for Xandr Curate?

+If you need want to report by AirGrid spend you can filter your Xandr reporting by the seat ID: `12024`.